JonnyAsh/ISS-Logbook/README.md

 ------------------------------------------------------------
 # 7 Limitations
-1. Server-side input validation was not implemented – injection was not mitigated
+1. Server-side input validation was not implemented – injection was not mitigated.
-2. Security logging and monitoring failures was not implemented
+2. Security logging and monitoring failures was not implemented.
-3. Server-side request forgery was not implemented, no access control list was created
+3. Server-side request forgery was not implemented, no access control list was created.

  ----------------------------------------------------------------